-The Council's Seventh Power Plan forecast electricity load to grow from about 20,600 average megawatts in 2012 to between 23,000 and 26,000 average megawatts by 2035.
+The Council's Seventh Power Plan forecast electricity load to grow from about 19,400 average megawatts in 2012 to between 22,600 to 25,600 average megawatts by 2035.
 The average annual rate of growth over the 20-year planning period (2015-2035) is about 0.5 to 1 percent per year.
 This level of growth does not include expected load reductions from conservation.
 This rate of growth is lower than Council's reference case for the Sixth Power Plan growth rate, which was projected to grow by between 0.8 and 1.7 percent per year from 2010 to 2030.
 The projected load growth for the Seventh Power Plan is between the low and medium case for the Sixth Power Plan.
 Two factors contribute to slower than anticipated load growth.
 The first is the impact of a prolonged recession.
 The second is the achievement of higher levels of energy efficiency from both programmatic and non-programmatic sources.

-Regional electricity loads are forecast to grow, absent any future conservation, by between 2200 average megawatts in the low case and 5000 average megawatts by 2035, an average annual increase of about 110 to 241 average megawatts.
+Regional electricity loads are forecast to grow, absent any future conservation, by between 1800 average megawatts in the low case and 4600 average megawatts by 2035, an average annual increase of about 90-220 average megawatts.
 The projected growth reflects increased electricity use by the residential and commercial and industrial sectors, and introduction of some new uses of electricity, including electric vehicles and indoor agriculture.
 Operating in the opposite direction, to reduce the pace of regional load growth are over 35 federal appliance and equipments standards that have been updated or established since 2010.
 Figure E - 4 shows the historical regional electricity load and the range of future load growth forecast for the Seventh Power Plan.

-Lower electricity and natural gas prices have had a tremendous impact on the region's industrial makeup.
-As a result of the energy crisis during 2000-2001 and the recession of 2001-2002, the region lost about 3,500 average megawatts of industrial load, which it has not regained.
+Lower electricity and natural gas prices have had a significant impact on the region's industrial makeup.
+As a result of the energy crisis during 2000-2001 and the recession of 2001-2002, the region lost about 3,500 average megawatts of industrial load, which has not returned.

-1 http://neea.org/resource-center/regional-data-resources/residential-building-stock-assessment
+2 http://neea.org/resource-center/regional-data-resources/residential-building-stock-assessment